SacredData/hyper-music/pages/index.md

 - **SM** is an AI free improvisation *friend*
 - **SM** is contact-free yet is an incredible *listener*

-Today's state of the art in real-time computer music software only optimizes for *giving it* but the true power behind the personal computer is its ability to *take it*.

 Music begins and ends with acoustic output from a human being.
 We provide a real-time musical AI that can talk back to that most infinite of mankind's oldest language.

 <!--